gem/oq-engine/doc/engine/Running-the-OpenQuake-Engine-on-Multiple-Nodes.md

 use_celery = false
 ```

-**NOTE** that the /etc/openquake/openquake.cfg file can be overridden by an openquake.cfg file in the current working directory.
+Please **NOTE**: the /etc/openquake/openquake.cfg file can be overridden by an openquake.cfg file in the current working directory.

 ## OpenQuake Engine 'worker' node configuration File
 On all worker nodes, the following file should be modified to refer to the Postres and Rabbit servers: